Tangy Cucumber Salad

 Rinse cucumbers with cold water, then squeeze excess water from them.
 (To make this easy, we add the cucumbers to a clean dish towel, then tie it up and squeeze).

 Seedless cucumbers: You will often find seedless cucumbers sold wrapped in plastic.
 They have a thinner skin and are a little sweeter than regular cucumbers.
-Other names include English cucumber and hot house cucumber.
-If you cannot find these, buy regular cucumbers, but use a spoon to scoop out the seeds before slicing.
+Other names include English cucumber and hothouse cucumber.
+If you cannot find them, use regular cucumbers and use a spoon to scoop out the seeds before slicing.
 If the cucumbers have thicker, waxy peel, we recommend peeling all or some of it away.

 - Variation – Add Lettuce: After marinating the cucumbers, you will notice quite a bit of liquid will be sitting at the bottom of the bowl.
 If you would like, transfer some of the liquid to a small bowl then whisk in 2 to 4 tablespoons of olive oil, making a salad dressing.
 Then, tear up lettuce leaves, toss with dressing and serve cucumbers on top.